I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddsd/nc-ntddsd-psdbus-initialize-interface-routine.md

 <p>An SD card driver must call its initialization routine before attempting to send requests to the bus driver.</p>

-<p>An SD card driver typically calls its initialization routine immediately after the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537906">SdBusOpenInterface</a> routine returns with a value of STATUS_SUCCESS. </p>

-<p>An SD card driver must call its initialization routine before attempting to send requests to the bus driver.</p>

 ## -requirements
 <table>
 <tr>